Summer is the most popular season for camping. Not only is the weather lovely, but children are out of school and it is vacation season.

 Spring, like autumn, is an unpredictable season.
 You should still pack for camping as if you were camping through the winter months, but also know that you may need t-shirts during the day if the weather warms up enough.
 It is much easier to take layers off than freeze because you did not pack enough.

 Without a doubt, summer is the most popular season to go out camping.
 The assumption is that since the weather is warmer, it is the easiest time to get out there.
-But remember, there are also disadvantages to summer.
+But remember, there also are disadvantages to the summer.

 Not only are there more bugs and animals about, but if you get caught in a heat wave, you may find yourself sweaty, sticky, and overheated in your tent.